fhsal/fhs-hw9-readme/sampleReadMe.md

 ## Description

-Improve the efficiency of the brontosaurus rock lifting appparatus
+Improving the efficiency of the brontosaurus rock lifting operations

 ## Installation Instructions

-Install while dinosaurs are sleeping
+Install while dinosaurs are asleep

 ## Usage

 use carefully, feed the dinosaurs first and follow licensing

 ## Licensing Type